By Stella Waterhouse

 being in the dark bright sunshine/lights

-going through tunnels going through an avenue
+going through tunnels going through an avenue of trees

 Is fascinated with OR dislikes:-